UCONN

 Ctrl +c will always get prompt back

-All Linux/Unix system have a superuser account called "root".
+All Linux/Unix systems have a superuser account called "root".

 Linux is case sensitive and does not use spaces in file names.